Collisionless shocks in laboratory astrophysics experiments: Conclusions

-To summarise, we have examined the shock acceleration of ions in a realistic scenario where the effect of plasma collisions is indeed important.
-Inclusion of collisions, contrary to common perception, leads to improvement in the ion energy spectra due to a complex interplay between the electrostatic and electromagnetic phases of the shock formation.
-The shock formation, in this case, exhibits a higher density jump than in a collisionless plasma and leads to a stable quasi-monoenergetic ion acceleration.
-Improvement in the shock acceleration of ions is not only about the numerical numbers in the ion spectra but it also facilitates the experimental realisation of the scheme in a laboratory since one does not need target engineering in this case.
+To summarise, we have examined the shock acceleration of ions in a realistic scenario where the effect of the plasma collisions is indeed important.
+The impact of collisions is studied by employing the current versions of two different PIC codes (EPOCH and SMILEI) utilising implementations of two different scattering algorithms.
+Collisions influence the ion acceleration process in an indirect manner and the shock front, in the case of a mildly collisional plasma, exhibits a higher density jump than in a collisionless plasma and FWHM improvements ($\ge 10\%$) in the ion energy spectra from both PIC codes EPOCH and SMILEI.
+The implementation of the SK algorithm in EPOCH shows a significant enhancement in the ion-energy spectra while the small enhancements are also noticed in the NP algorithm's implementation in EPOCH and SMILEI codes.
+Thus, collisions do affect the collisionless shock formation and their influence on laser-driven shock acceleration of ions, in ongoing laboratory astrophysics experiments, requires further experimental investigations.